teamDidUpdate/FEC/README.md

 ## To Resolve a Conflict

 ### Manual Option
 Pull from your upstream or master, depending on where the conflict is happening.
 Next, checkout your working branch and run `git merge upstream master` to merge the master branch with your master branch.
 Then, resolve the merge conflicts on your local machine.
-Finally, push your changes and open a pull request.
+Finally, push your changes and open a new PR.

 ### Rebasing Option
-TODO
+Fetch all branches of remote upstream with `git fetch upstream`.
+Next, rewrite your master with upstream’s master using `git rebase upstream/master`.
+Then, push your updates to master.
+You may need to force the push with “--force”. `git push origin master --force`.
+Lastly, open up a new PR.